-The Serbian passport currently ranks on the 37th place according to the Guide visa index.
+The Serbian passport currently ranks on the 37th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 134 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Serbian passport holders have visa-free access and visas on arrival to countries such as Singapore, China, Russia, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
 Serbian passport holders do however require a visa to enter about 92 destinations.
 Some countries where a visa is required are India, the United States and Australia.

 The landlocked Republic of Serbia consists of 29 districts.
 The most important districts are Raska, Macva and Sumadija.
 The country is part of the Balkan states located in Southeastern Europe.
 It is bordering Hungary, Romania, Bulgaria, North Macedonia, Kosovo, Montenegro, Bosnia and Herzegovina and Croatia.
 The nation has a total surface area of 77,474 square kilometers.
 The country’s terrain is very varied ranging from mountains to basis and fertile plains.
 Its climate is continental in the north and Mediterranean in the rest of the country.

 The overall population is over 6.9 million people.
 The capital of the country is Belgrade, which is also the most populous city.
 Other major cities are Novi Sad, Nis and Kragujevac.
 The country’s largest airport is Belgrade Nikola Tesla Airport (BEG) with 6.1 million annual passengers.
 This makes it the 5th busiest airport in the Balkans.
 The airport provides access to regional European destinations.